marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 What is an IDE without out some pretty colors??? 😅

 In vim themes are also plugins.
-So we are going to add one new plugins: `drewtempelmeyer/palenight.vim`.
+So we are going to add one new plugin: [drewtempelmeyer/palenight.vim](https://github.com/drewtempelmeyer/palenight.vim).

 To install it, make the following changes on `config.vim` in the plugins section: